Creatiwity/witycms-doc/introduction.md

 ## Theme definition

 All wityCMS theme are contents in a same folder "**themes**".
-When you want to create a new theme it is important to create a new folder in the name of your "theme name" (e.g:grafx), in the right path .../themes.
+When you want to create a new theme it is important to create a new folder in the name of your "theme name" (e.g: grafx), in the right path .../themes.

 1. First you need to define a name for your theme.